LAC-Tech/website/input/hire.md

 This was the first time I saw real life legacy software, and wow was it an eye opener.

-They ended up closing the local office, and after a stint of remote work I was made redundant shortly after.
+They ended up closing the local office, and after a stint of remote work I was made red shortly after.